Notable People

 Those Doris Day and Rock Hudson comedies mattered.
 So did 7 Faces of Dr. Lao.
 Randall learned how to turn nervous exactness, verbal fussiness, and cultivated bewilderment into a comic signature.
 By the time The Odd Couple arrived, he was not discovering a type.
 He was refining one.

-That distinction matters because Randall’s comedy was never merely behavioral.
+That distinction matters because Randall's comedy was never only behavioral.
 He understood how diction, pacing, posture, and irritation could accumulate into character.
 The effect seems effortless when it works.
 It is not effortless.

 Felix made him permanent